Caleb & Brown

 A potential way to determine whether a cryptocurrency is too illiquid is by comparing its trading volume to Bitcoin’s (BTC) trading volume.
 This is because Bitcoin is the flagship of the crypto market, surpassing every other cryptocurrency in terms of market capitalization.
 There are also useful indicators online where you can check what size/value of trade will move the price of an asset and roughly by how much.

-More risk-averse investors may only trade cryptocurrencies with larger volumes, like Bitcoin, Ethereum (ETH), or Binance Coin (BNB).
+More risk-averse investors may only trade cryptocurrencies with larger volumes, like Bitcoin, Ethereum (ETH), or Solana (SOL).
 Alternatively, investors with larger risk appetites may be comfortable trading cryptocurrencies with significantly smaller trading volumes.
 This is because the risks associated with low liquidity can be offset by the increased upside of investing in a more speculative cryptocurrency.

 Example of Crypto Liquidity